 Firstly, a classic.
 The Rob Roy was first created in the Waldorf Astoria Hotel in New York in 1894.
 It is a simple drink to recreate in your kitchen.
 Think of this as a Manhattan that uses Scotch instead of Rye whisky, and that automatically makes it superior in some opinions!
 Scotch Whisky, Sweet Vermouth and a dash of Angostura Bitters.
 The perfect comfort blend.

 Importantly, the joy of this second cocktail, lies in its simplicity.
 A firm favourite of the 1970s, the Godfather is a simple mixed drink of whisky and amaretto, and pairs well with desserts such as tiramisu, cheesecake, or baklava.
 The nuttiness of the amaretto enhances the oaky, smoky notes of a good scotch.
 It’s also blended in the glass, so couldn’t be easier to prepare at home.

 THE BLOOD ORANGE WHISKY

 This bright orange beauty of drink looks as good as it tastes.
-And, not that we need an excuse to treat ourselves, but the orange and lemon juices give this cocktail a blast of much needed vitamin C. For a sensory overload that is sweet, savory, acidic, and bitter try this recipe from Holly and Flora.
+And, not that we need an excuse to treat ourselves, but the orange and lemon juices give this cocktail a blast of much needed vitamin C. For a sensory overload that is sweet, savoury, acidic, and bitter try this recipe from Holly and Flora.

-Enjoyed reading about our 5 favourite Burn’s Night whisky cocktails?
+If you enjoyed reading about our 5 favourite Burn’s Night whisky cocktails?
 Why not look at our favourite gin cocktails too!